 5. What project components can I receive funding to complete?

-The DWSRF provides financial assistance for planning, acquisition, design, and construction of your water system project.
+The DWSRF program provides financial assistance for planning, acquisition, design, and construction of your water system project.

 6. How much funding is available?

-Whether you are seeking financial assistance for smaller projects to large-scale capital improvement projects, the DWSRF can assist with your financing needs.
-For State Fiscal Year 2022, at least $150 Million is available under the DWSRF for all financing options including $30 Million in principal forgiveness.
+Whether you are seeking financial assistance for smaller projects to large-scale capital improvement projects, the DWSRF program can assist with your financing needs.
+For State Fiscal Year 2024, at least $435 Million is available under the DWSRF program for all financing options including $95 Million in principal forgiveness.
 This funding consists of the annual appropriations from the DWSRF capitalization grant funds and the supplemental appropriations from the Infrastructure Investment and Jobs Act of 2021 (IIJA).

 For current detailed information regarding funds available, please see the DWSRF Intended Use Plan located on the upper right side of this webpage.